AdobeDocs/target-learn.en/help/activities/understanding-the-types-of-activities.md

 ---
 # Understand Adobe Target activity types

-Learn the basics of A/B activities, Multivariate Tests (MVTs), Experience Targeting (XT) activities, Recommendations, and Automated Personalization (AP) activities.

-## What you will learn

 In this video, you learn how to:

 * Describe A/B activities, Multivariate Tests (MVTs), Experience Targeting (XT) activities, Recommendations, and Automated Personalization (AP) activities in Adobe Target